integr8ly/cloud-resource-operator/README.md

 Each custom resource contains:
 - A `secretRef`, containing the name of the secret that will be created by the operator with connection details to the resource
 - A `tier`, in this case `production`, which means a production worthy Postgres instance will be deployed
-- A `type`, in this case `managed`, which will resolve to a cloud provider specified in the `cloud-resource-config` configmap
+- A `type`, in this case `openshift`, which will resolve to a cloud provider specified in the `cloud-resource-config` configmap

 ```yaml
 spec: